tournetorres/birdwatch/README.md

 ## How to run the app on localhost ##
-  > npm run build //starts bundling process with webpack
+  > npm run build //starts bundling process with webpack <br>
     > npm start //Only run for front-end use.
-Not connected to server
+Not connected to server <br>
   > nodemon server.js //starts the server and connects all components

 ## Resources ##